alireza-aliabadi/android-ci/README.md

 ## Instruction
 - Build

-    pull latest app builder image from docker images repository then create new image with updated context and push into repository
+    pull latest app builder image from docker images registry then create new image with updated context and push into image registry

     >note: each builder image includes java, gradle and required development kits